18F/hubot-slack-github-issues/README.md

 ### Configuration constraints

-The `rules:` must be sorted according to the following rules; the script will abort if they are not met:
+To keep the configuration file readable, `rules:` must be sorted according to the following ordering rules.
+The script will abort otherwise:

 - `reactionName` in lexicographic order
 - rules that do not define `channelNames` must follow any other rules for the same `reactionName`, so that more specific rules are matched first
 - `githubRepository` in lexicographic order

-The script will also abort under the following conditions:
+To ensure that rules behave as expected, the script also enforces following conditions for each set of rules pertaining to a `reactionName`:

-- More than one rule for the same `reactionName` shares the same `githubRepository` value
+- Each `githubRepository` value is unique
-- An element of `channelNames` appears in more than one rule for the same `reactionName`
+- Each value in `channelNames` is unique across every rule
+- Only the last rule can leave `channelNames` undefined, as this rule will match messages in every channel not matched by other rules

 ### Environment variables